Quality & Patient Safety

 Mercy Medical Center has an ongoing commitment to provide each and every patient the very best in quality healthcare.
 We recognize that patient care improvement is a continuous process.
-We are engaged in measuring our quality performance to assure excellence.
+Our intent is to allow increased transparency of our results and efforts in addition to better inform our community of our quality performance.
 Mercy is among hospitals participating in the Hospital Quality Alliance, a program managed by the Centers for Medicare and Medicaid Services (CMS) to assess quality.
-Since Mercy is affiliated with Catholic Health Initiatives, the nation’s second largest faith-based health care system, we also participate as a member of a nationwide team focusing on evidence-based practices to positively impact patient outcomes.
+We also participate in Partnership for Patients through the Oregon Association of Hospitals and Health Systems (OAHHS).
+Since Mercy is affiliated with Catholic Health Initiatives (CHI), the nation’s second largest faith-based health care system, we also participate as a member of a nationwide team focusing on evidence-based practices to positively impact patient outcomes.
 At Mercy, we recognize that when it comes to the quality of your healthcare, you expect and deserve treatment administered with compassion and respect.

 Quality of Care

 We understand the importance of providing a quality healthcare experience for our patients.
 Though not all risks of death or complications can be eradicated, low mortality and high success rate indicate patient safety.
-Underlying patient conditions will also affect risk assessment.
-Our death rates for heart attack, heart failure and pneumonia patients are at or below the “U.S. National Rate” (Hospital Compare, 2011), www.hospitalcompare.hhs.gov.
+Underlying patient conditions, also called co-morbidities, will also affect risk assessment.

 Mercy Medical Center has multiple departments and initiatives that work together in concert to assess and assure the best quality and most reliable safety.

 Infection prevention is our highest goal.
 Daily rounding and surveillance is performed by experienced registered nurses to ensure compliance with isolation requirements and to be available for any questions our staff may have on infection prevention practices.
 Implementation and maintenance of excellent infection control practices are our goal.
 Our Infectious Disease physician works closely with the Infection Prevention staff to provide up-to-date information to our physicians and employees.